How to Stop Comparing Yourself to Others

 Comparison is not just an annoyance.
 It is a thief.

+It steals your joy.
 You could be having a perfectly good day — until you see what someone else has.
-Suddenly your blessings feel like burdens.
-Your progress feels like failure.
+Suddenly your blessings feel like burdens, your progress like failure.
+Comparison takes what you have and makes it feel like nothing.

-Comparison keeps you looking sideways when you should be looking forward.
-It steals energy that should go toward your own growth.
+It paralyzes your progress.
+When your eyes are on others, they are not on your own path.
+Comparison keeps you looking sideways when you should be looking forward; it steals energy that should go toward your own growth.

-You could have everything — and still feel lacking because someone has more.
+It breeds discontentment.
+Nothing is ever enough when comparison is your measuring stick.
+You could have everything and still feel lacking because someone has more.
 Comparison makes gratitude nearly impossible.

+It undermines your calling.
+God gave you a unique design, a unique path, a unique contribution.
 Comparison blinds you to that uniqueness.
 You spend so much time wishing you were someone else that you never become who you were made to be.

 Why We Compare